vmware-tanzu/velero/site/content/docs/main/backup-hooks.md

     pre.hook.backup.velero.io/command='["/bin/bash", "-c", "echo hello > hello.txt && echo goodbye > goodbye.txt"]'
 ```

-## Using Environment Variables in pre and post hooks
+#### Using environment variables

 You are able to use environment variables from your pods in your pre and post hook commands by including a shell command before using the environment variable.
-For example, MYSQL_ROOT_PASSWORD is an environment variable defined in pod called "mysql".
-To use MYSQL_ROOT_PASSWORD in your pre-hook, you'd include a shell, like `/bin/sh`, before calling your environment variable:
+For example, `MYSQL_ROOT_PASSWORD` is an environment variable defined in pod called `mysql`.
+To use `MYSQL_ROOT_PASSWORD` in your pre-hook, you'd include a shell, like `/bin/sh`, before calling your environment variable:

 ```
 pre: